joe-singh/joe-singh.github.io/index.md

 <!--<img style="position:absolute; LEFT:78% " width="205" height="308" src="./goodpic.jpg"> -->
-I am a physics PhD student at Stanford University, currently working in Prof. Giorgio Gratta's group as a rotation student in the effort to make [precision measurements of gravity at the micron scale.](http://grattalab3.stanford.edu/neutrino/gravity/index.html) In addition, I am also heavily involved in formulating new approaches to extend these precision measurements to the Angstrom scale via neutron diffraction and inteferometry.
+I am a physics PhD student at Stanford University, currently working in Prof. Kent Irwin's group as a rotation student in the effort to make [detect bosonic dark matter and fabricate new quantum sensors that can evade the Standard Quantum Limit.](https://irwinlab.sites.stanford.edu/)

 I did my undergrad work at UC Berkeley with Prof. Gabriel Orebi Gann and Prof. Matt Pyle.
 Under Prof. Orebi Gann, I did data analysis for the SNO experiment and detector analysis for its successor SNO+.
 My senior thesis focused on precision detection of vacuum ultraviolet (VUV) photons for